UMI ADMISSIONS

 STEP BY STEP ADMISSION PROCESS

-Complete Program Application
+Complete Program Application and pay application fee

-Complete your entrance exam
+Complete SLE exam (AS-DMS)

 Receive invitation to enroll